dan-s-mueller/aerospace_chatbot/docs/source/help/dependencies.rst

 ```````````
 To add the ``export PATH="/Users/danmueller/.local/bin:$PATH"`` command to your shell configuration file on a macOS system, you can follow these steps:

-1. Open Terminal on your Mac.
+1. Open Terminal.
 You can find it in the Applications/Utilities folder or use Spotlight to search for "Terminal".

 2. In the Terminal window, type the following command to open your shell configuration file in a text editor: